-The standard finishes we offer are unfinished oak or maple and natural oak or maple with a simple clear finish.
+The Decibel Designs standard finishes offered for our stereo cabinets and media bookcases are unfinished oak or maple and natural oak or maple with a simple clear finish.
+And of course on custom work you can have anything you want including a solid color match.

 *Unfinished oak or maple ships out completely sanded and ready for your finish.
 I would suggest hand sanding the pieces after you receive them with 180 or 220 grit paper to clean them after shipment and open the grain again for even stain color.
 Sand with the grain.